The application is now closed. applications for the 2025-27 academic fellowship will be accepted beginning in spring 2024.

-Fellows are expected to devote their full time to scholarly activities in furtherance of their individual research agendas, and to contribute to the intellectual life of the Law and Political Economy Program at Harvard Law School through participating in LPE@HLS workshops and events, mentoring students, and presenting their research in and attending workshops and seminars.
+Fellows are expected to devote their full time to scholarly activities in furtherance of their individual research agendas, and to contribute to the intellectual life of the Program on Law and Political Economy at Harvard Law School by participating in workshops and events, mentoring students, and presenting their research at seminars.
 Fellows will be expected to be ready to go on the U.S. law teaching market in their second year of postdoctoral work, although this is not an absolute requirement and candidates may use their fellowship to complete work that would make them a strong candidate on the academic job market during the year after concluding the fellowship.

 A showing that one is in the process of publishing, or has an advanced draft likely to be completed for publication early in their first year of fellowship and can dedicate significant time to preparation of a second major article to be used as their job talk paper, is an advantage.

-The term for the postdoctoral fellowship will be from July 1, 2024, through June 30, 2026.
+The term for the postdoctoral fellowship is from July 1, 2025 to June 30, 2027.
 The postdoctoral fellow will receive an annual stipend of $75,000.
 Fellows are expected to be in residence at Harvard Law School during the academic year, consistent with public health restrictions as they stand at that time.

 Applicants should submit: